khulnasoft-lab/bitclone/docs/reference.md

 Name | Type | Description
 ---- | ---- | -----------
 <span style="white-space: nowrap;">`--allowed-git-push-options`</span> | *list* | This is a flag used to allowlist push options sent to git servers.
-E.g. bitclone copy.bara.sky --git-push-option="foo,bar" would make bitclone validate push so that the only push options (if there are any) used are 'foo' and 'bar'.
+E.g. bitclone bit.clone.sky --git-push-option="foo,bar" would make bitclone validate push so that the only push options (if there are any) used are 'foo' and 'bar'.
 If this flag is unset, it will skip push options validation.
 Set to "" to allow no push options.
 <span style="white-space: nowrap;">`--experiment-checkout-affected-files`</span> | *boolean* | If set, bitclone will only checkout affected files at git origin.
 Note that this is experimental.
 <span style="white-space: nowrap;">`--git-credential-helper-store-file`</span> | *string* | Credentials store file to be used.
 See https://git-scm.com/docs/git-credential-store
 <span style="white-space: nowrap;">`--git-no-verify`</span> | *boolean* | Pass the '--no-verify' option to git pushes and commits to disable git commit hooks.
 <span style="white-space: nowrap;">`--git-push-option`</span> | *list* | This is a repeatable flag used to set git push level flags to send to git servers.
-E.g. bitclone copy.bara.sky --git-push-option foo --git-push-option bar would make git operations done by bitclone under the hood use the --push-option flags: git push -push-option=foo -push-option=bar ...
+E.g. bitclone bit.clone.sky --git-push-option foo --git-push-option bar would make git operations done by bitclone under the hood use the --push-option flags: git push -push-option=foo -push-option=bar ...
 <span style="white-space: nowrap;">`--git-tag-overwrite`</span> | *boolean* | If set, bitclone will force update existing git tag
 <span style="white-space: nowrap;">`--nogit-credential-helper-store`</span> | *boolean* | Disable using credentials store.
 See https://git-scm.com/docs/git-credential-store
 <span style="white-space: nowrap;">`--nogit-prompt`</span> | *boolean* | Disable username/password prompt and fail if no credentials are found.
 This flag sets the environment variable GIT_TERMINAL_PROMPT which is intended for automated jobs running Git https://git-scm.com/docs/git/2.3.0#git-emGITTERMINALPROMPTem